clocken/bamboo-plan-runner/README.md

-# Bamboo Plan Runner
+# Build Plan Runner for Jira

-An Atlassian Jira workflow postfunction to run an Atlassian Bamboo Plan.
+An Atlassian Jira workflow postfunction to run an Atlassian Bamboo Build Plan.
 It is possible to set variables for the plan to run.

 ## Installation